edper/getting-cleaning-data-final-project/README.md

 ## Getting and Cleaning Data - Coursera - Final Project
 ### A Run down on run_analysis.R

+The goal of this README file is to guide you on how the requirements below, for the Getting and Cleaning Data course Final Project by Johns Hopkins Univeristy under Cousera was faithfully fulfilled by this author as will be shown momentarily.

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The R scripts that follows along with its explanations and the steps necessary to execute it is based on the datasets produced as a result of experiment by *Jorge L. Reyes-Ortiz*, *Davide Anguita*, *Alessandro Ghio*, *Luca Oneto* and *Xavier Parra* regarding [Human Activity Recognition Using Smartphones] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-First thing you need to do is open your `R-Studio` and after that download the zipped file needed for this activity either by clicking on this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+First thing you need to do is open your `R-Studio` and after successfully opening it then download the zipped file needed for this activity either by clicking on this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 or executing the following command in R-Studio